pantheon-systems/example-wordpress-composer/README.md

 #### `/web`

-Pantheon will serve the site from the `/web` subdirectory due to the configuration in `pantheon.yml`, facilitating a Composer based workflow.
-Having your website in this subdirectory also allows for tests, scripts, and other files related to your project to be stored in your repo without polluting your web document root.
+Pantheon will serve the site from the `/web` subdirectory due to the configuration in `pantheon.yml`.
+This is necessary for a Composer based workflow.
+Having your website in this subdirectory also allows for tests, scripts, and other files related to your project to be stored in your repo without polluting your web document root or being web accessible from Pantheon.
+They may still be accessible from your version control project if it is public.
+See [the `pantheon.yml`](https://pantheon.io/docs/pantheon-yml/#nested-docroot) documentation for details.

 #### `/web/wp`